How much time should I spend on Flashcards?

 Live Online and Online Anytime Students

 When determining where to direct your flashcard energy, start with your Full-Length analytics page.
 From here, use flashcards to bolster your knowledge in areas in which you're struggling.
-For example, if you notice that your weakest section is bio/biochem and you are missing mostly biochemistry questions, focus on biochemistry cards first.
+For example, if you notice that your weakest section is bio/biochem and you are missing mostly biochemistry topics, select those topics to focus on first.
 When you have down time, flashcards can also be used to more generally expose you to science content.